Alvania monterosatoi

 Alvania monterosatoi is an extinct species of minute sea snail, a marine gastropod mollusc or micromollusk in the family Rissoidae.

 Description

-The length of the shell attains 3 mm, its diameter 1¾ mm.
+The length of the shell attains 3 mm, its diameter 1.75 mm.

+(Original description in Latin) The shell is imperforate, somewhat thick, and conical in shape.
+It consists of six whorls: the embryonic whorls are smooth, while the succeeding ones are slightly angled and are strongly sculptured with radiating ribs.
+On the body whorl there are eight such ribs, and the spaces between them are ornamented with spiral lirae.

+The final whorl does not reach half the total length of the shell and becomes varicose near the lip.
+The aperture is ovate and small.

 Distribution

-Fossils of this marine species were found in the island Rhodes.
+Fossils of this marine species were found on the island Rhodes, Greece.